 When to apply for your visa

-Please check that you will be allowed to make your visa application in the UK.
+Please first of all check that you will be allowed to make your visa application in the UK.
+You can only apply in the UK if you meet the restrictive ‘academic progression’ requirement, otherwise you will need to apply in your home country .

 You should apply to renew or extend your visa before your latest visa expires.

-Your official 'date of application' is the date on which you complete the application and pay the fee online, whether you then post your application cover sheet and documents to the Home Office or hand them in by appointment.
+Your official 'date of application' is the date on which you complete the application and pay the fee online, not the date of the biometric appointment which you will need to book and attend later.

 As long as your date of application is before your previous visa has expired you may legally remain in the UK while your application is processed.
 Your previous visa conditions such as your work permission continue to apply.